mwalczyk/crease/README.md

 - [ ]

 ## Credits
-This project was largely inspired by Jun Mitani's Java application, [ORIPA](http://mitani.cs.tsukuba.ac.jp/oripa/) and Erik Demaine's [FOLD](https://github.com/edemaine/fold).
+This project was largely inspired by (and indebted to) Jun Mitani's Java application, [ORIPA](http://mitani.cs.tsukuba.ac.jp/oripa/) and Erik Demaine's [FOLD](https://github.com/edemaine/fold).
 Erik Demaine's own crease pattern editor was also a very helpful reference, especially in terms of understanding the interop between SVG elements and planar graphs.

 Some other resources that were useful during the creation of this project: